kazumakano/map_matching.py/map/README.md

 This is file to add irregular links which can not be automatically constructed.

 ### Format
-This file must have 3 columns; first node name, second node name and cost of link between them.
+This file must have 3 columns; first node name, second node name, and cost of link between them.
 You don't need to add `n2,n1,100` if you have already added `n1,n2,100`.

 ## link.csv